jonassiewertsen/statamic-oh-dear/README.md

 OH_DEAR_SITE_ID=XXXXXXXXX
 ```
 ## Add the Widget
-To add a small widget to the dashboard, you need to tell your config file.
+To add a small widget to your dashboard, tell your config file to do so.
 Open `config/statamic/cp.php` and look for the "Dashboard widgets" section and add it.

 ```php